makesmatheasy/makesmatheasy/README.md

 18. Click on `Create pull request`.

-Congratulations🎉, you have made a PR to the MakesMathEasy.
+Congratulations🎉, you have made a PR to the Makes Math Easy.
 Wait for your submission to be accepted and your PR to be merged by a maintainer.

 If you have any doubts please let us know in the comments.